 Carol’s other passion is family life.
 Carol grew up with parents who instilled in their thirteen children the importance of loving and respecting one another.
 Carol remains dedicated to that ethos in her own family every day.
 An avid traveler, Carol has been all over the world, but she feels that the most interesting places she’s visited are the Dachau Concentration Camp Memorial Site in Germany and Stonehenge in England.
 Her favorite way to unwind is with a glass of wine and a good movie.
 If she ever wins the lottery, her first big purchase would be a house in Cambria, California.

 We’ve been making some exciting changes and updates to our facility and programs!
 We installed a new security system for both buildings, as well as a security gate between the two buildings to keep our fleet of passenger vans safe and sound during off hours.
 We replaced the defunct roll-up door in Building 1, making it easier to receive deliveries directly to the storage room.
-And we obtained over 30 new computers and tablets to bring our classrooms more opportunities for learning and fun.
+And, thanks to a generous technology grant from LA County Supervisor Janice Hahn, we were over 30 new computers and tablets to bring our classrooms more opportunities for learning and fun.
 Kristian in Career Development is showing us how it’s done! >>